 Brundidge in Pike County, Alabama — The American South (East South Central)

 Location.
-31° 43.109′ N, 85° 48.948′ W. Marker is in Brundidge, Alabama, in Pike County.
-Marker is at the intersection of South Main Street (Alabama Route 93) and Oak Street, on the left when traveling north on South Main Street.
+31° 43.031′ N, 85° 48.935′ W. Marker is in Brundidge, Alabama, in Pike County.
+Marker is on South Main Street (Alabama Route 93) north of Lee Street, on the right when traveling north.
 Touch for map.
-Monument is located near the city library.
-Marker is in this post office area: Brundidge AL 36010, United States of America.
+Marker is at or near this postal address: 217 South Main Street, Brundidge AL 36010, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 10 miles of this marker, measured as the crow flies.
-City of Brundidge and the Bass House / Brundidge's Peanut Butter Heritage (within shouting distance of this marker); Salem Baptist Church (about 500 feet away, measured in a direct line); Philadelphia Presbyterian Church (approx. 1.3 miles away); Veterans Memorial Bridge - 1921 / Grist Mill - Indian Battle - Recreation (approx. 8.7 miles away); Hobdy's Bridge: Last Indian Battles in Alabama (approx. 9.7 miles away); Green Davis Tailgate Terrace (approx. 9.8 miles away); Riddle-Pace Field (approx. 9.9 miles away); “The Thinker” (approx. 9.9 miles away).
+"Lest We Forget" (about 500 feet away, measured in a direct line); City of Brundidge and the Bass House / Brundidge's Peanut Butter Heritage (about Philadelphia Presbyterian Church (approx. 1.4 miles away); Monticello (approx. 7.7 miles away); Veterans Memorial Bridge - 1921 / Grist Mill - Indian Battle - Recreation (approx. 8.6 miles away); Hobdy's Bridge: Last Indian Battles in Alabama (approx. 9.8 miles away); Green Davis Tailgate Terrace (approx. 9.8 miles away); Riddle-Pace Field (approx. 9.9 miles away).
 Touch for a list and map of all markers in Brundidge.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on October 4, 2010, by Lee Hattabaugh of Capshaw, Alabama.
-This page has been viewed 718 times since then.
+It was originally submitted on October 4, 2010, by Lee Hattabaugh of Capshaw, Alabama.
+This page has been viewed 827 times since then and 12 times this year.
 Photos: 1, 2, 3. submitted on October 4, 2010, by Lee Hattabaugh of Capshaw, Alabama. • Bill Pfingsten was the editor who published this page.